 la búsqueda del ombligo

-“La búsqueda del ombligo” (The search of the navel) is a series of twenty-eight large-format diptychs produced from 2005 to 2007, in which Daniel Guzmán develops –through the medium of drawing– a research about the series ‘La verdad’ (The truth), 1945 by José Clemente Orozco.
+La búsqueda del ombligo (The search for the navel) is a series of twenty-eight large-format diptychs produced between 2005 and 2007, in which Daniel Guzmán embarks —through drawing— on a research about the series La verdad (The Truth) made in 1945 by Mexican painter José Clemente Orozco (1883-1949).

-“La búsqueda del ombligo” constitutes an exploration towards the possible representations of a certain origin from different perspectives: chronological, metaphysical, cultural, or individual.
+La búsqueda del ombligo presents an exploration towards possible representations of a specific origin viewed from different perspectives: chronological, metaphysical, cultural, and individual.